Administration: IV

 How much emphasis to give bioavailability is debatable.
 The difference between IV and IM is too small to likely make a difference (100% vs 93%).
 If nasal/sublingual/rectal bioavailabilities (50%, 30-25%) are effective and safe for a patient, then their “impoverished” bioavailabilities shouldn’t rule them out.

 Some patients are needle-adverse and prefer to avoid IV or IM ROAs.
-Other patients take comfort in being in a clinical environment when undergoing – for the first time in their lives – a highly dissociative experience typified by hallucinations, loss of connection with their bodies, and the sudden and uncontrolled eruptions of emotions.
+Other patients take comfort in being in a clinical environment when undergoing – for the first time in their lives – a highly dissociative experience typified by hallucinations, loss of connection with their bodies, and sudden and uncontrolled eruptions of emotions.
+But a patient might be less comforted by stranger nurses in the next room than she would be comforted by the immediate presence of a significant-other in her own home.

 IV doses are, nearly universally, quoted in terms of milligrams per kilogram of body weight.
 Most research on ketamine for mental health therapy is in the vicinity of 0.5 mg/kg.